Larissa29/udacity-final-project/README.md

 # Full Stack Project Casting Agency

 ## Project Description
-This is the capstone project for Full-Stack Udacity Nanodegree.
-Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
-There are three different roles in the company Casting Assistant, Casting Director, and Executive Producer.
-Each of them has a different set of permissions to view, add, update and delete movies and actors in the databse.
+This is the udacity final project "Casting Agency".
+There are three different roles in the agency: an assistant, a producer and a director.
+(Access Token can be find below)

 ## Project Result
 Heroku: https://udacity-final-project.onrender.com/